- Harlingen Area Chamber of Commerce, (956) 423-5440, www.harlingen.com

-The Longoria Unit is being improved with walking trails and viewing areas with feeding and watering stations.
-For information about the Longoria Unit, contact TPWD at (956) 447-2704.
+The Longoria Unit has a short accessible trail with feeding and watering stations.
 During hunting seasons, certain Las Palomas sites may be closed to birders.
 Review the public notices posted in the public information kiosks.

-As TPWD properties, the Wildlife Management Areas are open to the public on a fee basis.
+As TPWD properties, the wildlife management areas are open to the public on a fee basis.
 However, the WMAs lack the staff to collect the fees on site.
 Birders visit these sites on an honor system.
 The fees are vital to maintaining these areas that provide important habitat for numerous birds other than game species.
-Therefore, please take the time to purchase a Texas Conservation Passport ($50), Limited Use Permit ($10), or Annual Public Hunting Permit ($40).
-These can be purchased at any State Park, TPWD Law Enforcement office, or from merchants selling Texas hunting and fishing licenses.
-You may also call TPWD Austin headquarters at 1-800-895-4248 to purchase these by credit card.
+Therefore, please take the time to purchase a Limited Public Use Permit, or Annual Public Hunting Permit.
+These can be purchased at any state park, TPWD law enforcement office, or from merchants selling Texas hunting and fishing licenses.
+You may also call TPWD Austin headquarters at (800) 895-4248 to purchase these by credit card.

 Continue south on FM 506 to TX 107 in Santa Rosa.
 Go east on TX 107 to

 FM 800.
 Travel south on FM 800 to FM 2994, then west on FM 2994 about

 2 miles to Tiocano Lake.
 The lake extends from this location to FM 733, then

 south of FM 733 for a considerable distance.
 Tiocano is another ephemeral

 lake, and in dry seasons contains little if any water (although ponds along

 FM 733 are usually wet).
 During wet seasons, this large depression fills, and attracts thousands of shorebirds and waterfowl.